-Regarding the third item, probabilistic algorithms, a Las Vegas algorithm is a probabilistic algorithm which terminates with a positive probability (in general $1$) and always produces a correct result.
+Regarding the third item, probabilistic algorithms, a Las Vegas algorithm is one which terminates with a positive probability (in general $1$) and always produces a correct result.
 A Monte Carlo algorithm is a probabilistic algorithm which always terminates; nevertheless the result may be wrong with non-zero probability.
 Some results on graphs having $n$ vertices are expressed with high probability, meaning with probability $1-o(n^{-1})$ (w.h.p. for short).
 Chapter $9$ of \cite{Tel} and \cite{lavault} give a survey of what can be done and of impossibility results in anonymous networks concerning the election problem.
 In particular, no deterministic algorithm can elect (see Angluin \cite{Angluin}, Attiya et al. \cite{ASW} and Yamashita and Kameda \cite{YK88}); furthermore, with no knowledge on the network, there exists no Las Vegas election algorithm \cite{IR90}.
 In~\cite{KuPPRT15}, Kutten et al. present a leader election algorithm to elect (implicitly) a leader (with high probability) that runs in $O(1)$ time using a sublinear amount of messages, namely $O(\sqrt{n}\log^{3/2} n)$.
 Monte Carlo election algorithms for anonymous graphs without knowledge are presented in \cite{IR90,AM94,SS94}.
 They are correct with probability $1-\epsilon$, where $\epsilon$ is fixed and known to all vertices.
 M{\'e}tivier et al.~\cite{MRZ15} presents Monte Carlo algorithms which solve the problems discussed above w.h.p. and which ensure for each node $v$ an error probability bounded by $\epsilon_v$ where $\epsilon_v$ is determined by $v$ in a fully decentralised way.
 To be more precise, these algorithms ensure an error probability bounded by $\epsilon$ where $\epsilon$ is the smallest value among the set of error probabilities determined independently by each node.
-If the network size is known then Las Vegas election algorithms exist see for example \cite{IR90}.
+If the network size is known then Las Vegas election algorithms exist, e.g., in~\cite{IR90}.
 Finally, recent works like~\cite{GRS18} explore the role played by other network parameters such as conductance and expansion, and some questions in the same spirit as the ones we addressed in this article regarding tradeoff between time complexity and communication complexity are still open.